 If you are new to college and intend to earn a degree, either at PVCC or at a transfer institution, you must take all 3 course placement assessments: reading, writing, and math or you may use High School GPA of 2.6 or higher within the last 10 years, or ACT scores taken within the last 5 years, or SAT scores taken within the last 5 years, or GED scores taken within the last 5 years in lieu of assessments.
 See the Course placement chart to see score requirements.

-If you are enrolling in any English, reading, or math courses for the first time in college, or if you are enrolling in any course which has course placement assessment scores as a prerequisite, you must take the appropriate course placement assessment or have high school transcripts or ACT or GED results on file prior to enrollment.
+If you are enrolling in any English, reading, or math courses for the first time in college, or if you are enrolling in any course which has course placement assessment scores as a prerequisite, you must take the appropriate course placement assessment or have high school transcripts or ACT, or SAT, or GED results on file prior to enrollment.
 See link above.

 We want you to be as successful as possible.
 Research shows that placement assessments help you to enter English, reading, or math courses at the proper starting point.
 The result is that you have a better chance of completing your courses successfully.